rebelsky/sams-assorted-musings-reflections/prereg-2021S.md

 say "Only eleven students are enrolled in logic.
 That explains so much."
 [90]

 Well, that's what I have for this preregistration period.
+Congratulations on reaching the end of one of my longer musings.
-I'll see you again in the spring for the individually-advised-registration period [93,95,97].
+I'll see you again in the spring for the next individually-advised-registration period [93,95,97].

 ---